 Sustainability is a crucial part of the business of Robeco.
-We were a pioneer of sustainability investing as one of the first asset managers to start taking it seriously in the mid-1990s.
+We were a pioneer of sustainable investing as one of the first asset managers to start taking it seriously in the mid-1990s.
 It has come a long way since then, as environmental, social and governance (ESG) factors are now integrated into the investment process for our entire fundamental equities, fixed income, quantitative and bespoke sustainability fund ranges.

 Robeco’s commitment to it is outlined in our annual Sustainability Report for 2018, covering all our activities in this arena last year.
 It contains a wealth of facts and figures, not least in the total value of assets managed sustainably in Robeco’s core business.
 Sustainable assets under management and license grew 70% to almost EUR 27 billion by the end of 2018, up 70% on 2017.
 Despite market declines, assets with factors integrated into the investment process remained stable at EUR 100 billion, or 60% of the EUR 163,5 billion in total assets under management.